 To become an ESR in the ITN Windmill project, I left my job and life in Brazil and moved to Germany.
-Today I will explain how the moving process was, what cultural differences, weather challenges, and languages I had to adjust to and how the adaptation went.
+Today I will my PhD travel story by explaining how the moving process was, what cultural differences, weather challenges, and languages I had to adjust to and how the adaptation went.
 I will also describe the support I received from my host institution Robert Bosch GmbH.

 My PhD is a perfect example of chaos theory.
 At first, I had no plans to go to Europe for my PhD.
 But one boring Sunday evening, I saw a LinkedIn connection liking a post about “ML in communication PhD positions” in something called “ITN Windmill”.
 This was interesting.
 Not only was the main PhD topic extremely related to my field, but out of 14 available positions, the one in Bosch was still open.
 I submitted the application in less than 10 minutes on that same day.
 Well, approximately 4 months later, I arrived to Stuttgart, south of Germany, to start my PhD.